dfamonteiro/blog/blog/content/posts/2025-books.md

 - **A:** You are a user of this platform.
 - **B:** You have intentions to make heavy use of the OpenShift-exclusive functionalities.

-If you intend to treat OpenShift as a "Kubernetes with a web frontend", I would recomend a [standard Kubernetes book](#the-kubernetes-book-2023-edition-nigel-poulton--pushkar-joglekar) instead.
+If you intend to treat OpenShift as a "Kubernetes with a web frontend", I would recommend a [standard Kubernetes book](#the-kubernetes-book-2023-edition-nigel-poulton--pushkar-joglekar) instead.

 ### Patterns of Enterprise Application Architecture (Martin Fowler _et al._)

 Where do I begin?
-On one hand I want to place this book on the same tier that [Domain-Driven Design](#domain-driven-design-tackling-complexity-in-the-heart-of-software-eric-evans) and [Designing Data-Intensive Applications](#designing-data-intensive-applications-martin-kleppmann) reside.
+On one hand I want to place this book on the same tier as [Domain-Driven Design](#domain-driven-design-tackling-complexity-in-the-heart-of-software-eric-evans) and [Designing Data-Intensive Applications](#designing-data-intensive-applications-martin-kleppmann).
 On the other hand, sometimes you can really tell this book was written in 2002.
 Take this excerpt for example:

 > **The Allure of Distributed Objects**
 >